fabiodao/fabiodao/README.md

 # 💫 About Me:
-I'm currently working on LiDAR data compression
+Currently working on LiDAR data compression

 ## 🌐 Socials: